ayushanand10/NetflixGPT/README.md

     - creating separate file for all the string constants with all the languages
     - Make list of languages in the *Constants* file for making a dropdown for selecting languages in the header(Navbar)
 - Create *configSlice* for storing the language preference for the user
     - This *configSlice* can be used to store themes, language, etc which are specific to the current instance of our app
+- Work with GPT API
+    - Create a new Openai a/c to use free credit of $5
+    - Get API key
+    - Store in a constant file and create *openai.js* file
+    - Call the API from *SearchBar* component with
+        - Extracted input text with help of *useRef* hook
+        - resolve the error by allowing *dangerouslyAllowBrowser: true* in *openai.js* file
+    - split the response of API
+    - Call TMDB API with GPT's movies responses
+        - Resolve the Promises using *Promise.all()*
+- Store API response in the *redux store* mainly in the *gptSlice*
+- Reuse the *MovieList* component and show the Movie Results
+- Hide the API of *openai* and *TMDB* in *.env* file

 # Features